lyssadev/always-online/README.md

-# Enhanced Discord Selfbot (Educational Purposes Only)
+# Discord Status Customizer (Educational Purposes Only)

-⚠️ **IMPORTANT DISCLAIMER** ⚠️
+⚠️ **DISCLAIMER** ⚠️
-This selfbot is created for educational purposes only.
+This tool is for educational purposes only.
 Using selfbots is against Discord's Terms of Service and can result in account termination.
 Use at your own risk.

-## 🌟 Enhanced Features
+## 🌟 Features

-### 🔄 Core Features
+### 🔄 Core
-- Advanced console logging with decorative elements
+- Advanced console logging
 - Real-time system monitoring (CPU, Memory, Uptime)
 - Auto-status rotation with multiple activity types
 - Connection quality monitoring
 - Enhanced error handling and crash recovery
 - Rate limit protection
-- Graceful shutdown sequence
+- Graceful shutdown
 - Token validation and secure login

-### 📊 Monitoring Features
+### 📊 Monitoring
-- CPU usage tracking
+- CPU, Memory, and Network usage tracking
-- Memory usage monitoring
-- Network latency monitoring
 - Guild/Friend/Channel statistics
 - Connection quality analysis
 - Process health monitoring